jzohrab/practicing-guitar/docs/part-5-appendices/scores/index.rst

 Scores
 ======

-A collection of scores which *I hope* to use to demonstrate the practice techniques.
+A sort collection of partial or complete scores referenced in the book.

-.. todo:: Should this even be included?

 .. toctree::
    :glob: